 Courses can be added without a fee throughout the first two weeks of each semester.
 Students will not be allowed to add classes after the second week.
 Classes can be dropped throughout the first seven weeks of each semester; consult the current academic calendar for EXACT dates.
-Therefore, the schedule established in the first week is not written in stone and can be adjusted for quite a while.
+Therefore, a student's schedule established in the first week is not written in stone and can be adjusted for quite a while.
 The semester is only 15 weeks long, so it is encouraged not to take too long in the selection process.
-The Graduate Advisor and the course instructor should approve any course that is added or dropped.
+The Graduate Advisor and the course instructor should approve any course that first-year students wish to add/drop.